Action Logic Editor allows calling one Action from another Action's logic. This may be helpful in multiple situations.

 You may want to break down a single Action into multiple parts for the purpose of clarity and readability.

 Example: Consider the Action, Populate Payment Page which populates information on payment type, shipping preference, and shipping address.
 Even though it is possible to write entire logic in a single Action, the logic may turn out to be too long and unreadable.
-Breaking down these parts into multiple Actions greatly helps with the readability and maintainability.
+Breaking down these parts into multiple Actions greatly helps with readability and maintainability.

 Action: Populate Payment Page